 3. Communicate non-negotiable concessions.

-It can be very misleading and challenging on both sides if you are holding a non-negotiable card close to the chest, only to throw a curveball at the end of the negotiation process.
-Sales managers may feel like you haven’t trusted them with the information when they could have leveraged other parts of the program to compensate.
+It can be very misleading and challenging on both sides if you hold a non-negotiable card close to the chest, only to throw a curveball at the end of the negotiation process.

-In general, it also adds an extra layer of back-and-forth, which can drive both parties crazy.
-In fact, in a recent Social Tables survey, one venue professional replied, “There’s too much back and forth.
+It also adds an extra layer of back-and-forth, which can drive both parties crazy.
+In fact, in a recent Social Tables survey about site visits, one venue professional replied, “There’s too much back and forth.
 Just give me all of the requested concessions at one time.”

 4. What are your success metrics?